sumotoy/OLED_pictivaWide/README.md

 # OLED_pictivaWide
-A real working library for the Osram Pictiva OLED 288x48 that works fast<br>
+A REAL and fully working library for the Osram Pictiva OLED 288x48, one of the most failure designed display I come across!<br>

 <b>Background</b><br>
 I got this nice display on ebay, really cheap and I was really surprised, it come with an arduino library and some king of documentation (very poor indeed), it was looking a real affair!<br>